 Q – I’ve already passed the SEARCH assessment centre through my application to another police force, can I transfer my score?

-A – You will need to apply in the normal way and pass both the online assessments; once you reach this point we are able to accept your SEARCH score.
+A – You will need to apply in the normal way and pass the online assessment; once you reach this point we are able to accept your SEARCH score.
 Please note scores are only valid for 12 months and you must withdraw the application from the other force before applying to WMP.

 Q – I’ve previously applied to be a police officer at West Midlands Police or another force, can I reapply?